textX/Arpeggio/docs/handling_errors.md

 error has occurred and what the parser expect to see at that location.

-By default, if `NoMatch` is not caught you will get detailed explanation of the error on the console.
-The exact location will be reported, the context (part of the input where the error occurred) and the first rule that was tried at that location.
+By default, if `NoMatch` is not caught you will get detailed explanation of the error at the console.
+The exact location will be reported, the context (part of the input where the error occurred) and all the rules that were tried at that location.

 Example: